-Based on that data, the PCRB has concluded that the length of time required for Pennsylvania workers compensation claims to be resolved consistently and significantly increased over time into the early to mid-1990s.
-More recently, these patterns became relatively stable and began to show some improvements through Policy Year 1998.
-However, Policy Years 1999 through 2002 at first report are at the lowest levels over the entire period reviewed.
+Based on that data, the PCRB has concluded that the length of time required for Pennsylvania workers compensation claims to be resolved consistently and significantly increased over time into the early 1990s.
+Since 1992, these patterns became relatively stable, although Policy Years 1999 through 2003 at first report are at the lowest levels over the entire period reviewed.
+Later report levels have improved, and the settlement ratios at fourth and fifth reports are at the highest levels over the entire period shown.

-In the April 1, 2006 Loss Cost Filing, the PCRB's selection of the method for estimating ultimate loss ratios gave consideration to possible recent changes in settlement patterns and the probable reasons for such changes.
+In the April 1, 2007 Loss Cost Filing, the PCRB's selection of the method for estimating ultimate loss ratios gave consideration to possible recent changes in settlement patterns and the probable reasons for such changes.